 Motivation Category #2: Meets External Expectations

-You may instead, or also, be motivated by external expectations from your stakeholders.
+You may also be motivated by external expectations from your stakeholders.

-“Stakeholders” are people with interest, expectations, or concern in the activities of a business.
-For most Small Businesses the primary stakeholders are the business owner(s), the customers/clients, the employees, the suppliers if applicable, and sometimes the community as a whole.
+“Stakeholders” are people with interests, expectations, or concerns in the activities of a business.
+For most Small Businesses, the primary stakeholders are the business owner(s), the customers/clients, the employees, the suppliers, if applicable, and sometimes the community as a whole.

-As shown by multiple studies in the last few years, Social Responsibility is no longer expected by large corporations only.
-Consumers and employees expect that ALL businesses contribute more.
+As shown by multiple studies in the last few years, Social Responsibility is no longer an expectation of only large corporations.
+Instead, consumers and employees expect that ALL businesses contribute more.

 What you do impacts HOW consumers see you, WHAT they talk about, WHETHER they return to shop with you, and more.
 Employees are now CHOOSING to interview for or leave a company based on the actions of that business.